-What is contempt in relationships and how do you fix contempt in relationships?
+What is contempt in relationships and how do you fix it?

 It will give you concrete examples with videos and tell you the steps you -and your partner- need to take to move past contempt.